The Nature Foundation at Wintergreen Promotes a Deeper Understanding of Nature through Research

 Orchid Research at Wintergreen

 In 2003, Dr. Dennis Whigham and Dr. Melissa McCormick with the Smithsonian Institution, started a project to identify and describe the diversity of fungi associated with several of the fringed orchids (genus Platanthera) found in the Blue Ridge Mountains.
-Working with biologist intern Stephanie Pimm and TNFW staff and volunteers, they obtained leaf and root samples from several species at a number of different sites at Wintergreen.
+They obtained leaf and root samples from several species at a number of different sites at Wintergreen.
 From these samples, they extracted DNA from each plant and its associated fungus.
 Using DNA sequences is the only way to accurately identify these fungi, which are cryptic and do not produce easily identifiable mushrooms.

 eMammal Wildlife Camera Tracking